 Please note: respondents were asked to rate their perceived level of automation based on a subjective scale.
 Due to personal interpretation and the customized nature of automation, growers may consider their automation level differently than that of their peers.
-Farms were asked to rate their automation in several business lines from 0% to 100%, 0% meaning nothing was automated, where 100% meant everything that could be automated has been automated.
+Farms were asked to rate their degree of automation of multiple standard production tasks from 0% to 100%, 0% meaning nothing was automated, where 100% meant everything that could be automated has been automated.